 Program Types and Search

-Each one of our almost 400 programs is unique, but options in each program type below share common characteristics.
+Each one of our programs is unique, but options in each program type below share common characteristics.
 Some offer a traditional academic experience in foreign classrooms; others take place primarily in the field.
 Learn more about each type below.

 Use the Program Search tool to narrow down your results.
 Each program brochure contains details for the program, including academics, housing, and costs.

 Faculty led programs are developed by UNC professors, who accompany students abroad and administered by UNC SAO or HonorsCarolina.
 These UNC courses taken with fellow UNC peers from UNC students and taught by UNC professors in a location outside of Chapel Hill.
 Most are offered during the summer and focus on a specific academic discipline or theme, including STEM options.

 You will earn UNC graded credit for these courses and grades factor into your UNC GPA.

 Costs for faculty-led programs can be higher than what you would pay for courses taken on campus in Chapel Hill, due to the extra costs associated with offering the program abroad.